-This measure is calculated on a rolling 12-month period (January-December 2015).
-It7.5%looks at all maltreatment (abuse or neglect) findings in the reporting period, and thencounts the number of cases that had a subsequent maltreatment finding within 12months of the first.months of the first.
+This measure is calculated on a rolling 12-month period (January-December 2016).
+It looks at all maltreatment (abuse or neglect) findings in the reporting period, and then counts the number of cases that had a subsequent maltreatment finding within 12 months of the first.